prashantsengar/TakeMeTo/README.md

 2. **Rewards** - The problem with mainstream social media is that they use people to curate content from them and then do not reward their users with anything.
 TakeMeTo rewards users who post quality links by rewarding them with TM2 tokens.
 Community members who participate in the staking process also receive rewards for their contribution.

-3. **Reputaion** - Users who contribute well to the service are rewarded with reputation points and their voting value becomes higher.
+3. **Reputation** - Users who contribute well to the service are rewarded with reputation points and their voting value becomes higher.

 All of our points make sure that the quality of the content that we have on the system is top-notch and spam-free.